 After earning an associate's degree in accounting technology, you may qualify for an entry-level accounting position.
-According to the BLS, employment statistics vary, depending on the job you're seeking.
-The BLS projected that from 2008-2018, employment for bookkeeping and accounting clerks will increase about ten percent.
-Over the same time period, employment for payroll and timekeeping clerks will decline five percent, while positions for brokerage clerks will decrease three percent.
+The BLS projected that from 2014-2024, employment for bookkeeping and accounting clerks will decrease by 8%.

-The latest salary statistics reported by the BLS are from 2010.
-At that time, the mean annual wages for bookkeeping, accounting and auditing clerks were $35,340.
-Payroll and timekeeping clerks came in at $37,070.
-Brokerage clerks had the highest mean wages at $42,640.
+In 2014, the mean annual wages for bookkeeping, accounting and auditing clerks were $38,070.
+Payroll and timekeeping clerks came in at $40,910.
+Brokerage clerks had the highest mean wages at $50,120